 Similarly, anneal offsets have shown promise in synchronizing the freezing of qubits \cite{Lanting17a,anneal_offset_report}.
 The algorithmic use of these controls was initially motivated by numerical work which demonstrated that locally varying transverse fields can mitigate perturbative anticrossings \cite{Dickson12a}.
 Fluctuations which can be mitigated using these tools were shown \cite{King16a} to be important in the heavy tails which were observed in early experimental work on D-Wave QPUs \cite{Steiger15a}.
 The demonstration that anneal offsets can mitigate these effects came later, in \cite{Lanting17a}.

-The tendency of fluctuations to lead to uneven sampling of ground state manifolds has traditionally been viewed as a drawback for quantum annealing \cite{Matsuda09a,Mandra17a,Konz19a}.
+The tendency of quantum fluctuations to lead to uneven sampling of ground state manifolds has traditionally been viewed as a drawback for quantum annealing \cite{Matsuda09a,Mandra17a,Konz19a}.
 However, it has been observed that when coupled with classical techniques, this uneven sampling could be a positive feature because the states which quantum annealers find tend to be very different from those found by classical solvers, and therefore could give a more complete picture of the manifold \cite{Zhang17a} if both were used together.
 In all of this previous work, the uneven sampling was found to be due to quantum, rather than thermal, fluctuations.
 While thermal fluctuations play an unavoidable role in the experiments reported in this paper, the tendency to favour solutions with more free spins is likely due to the same quantum effects observed in this previous work.

 Furthermore, the tendency of the annealer to seek out states with more free spins plays a fundamental role in the effect observed in \cite{King2018a}.
 The role of quantum fluctuations in causing uneven sampling is also important to graph isomorphism applications which have been proposed and implemented on quantum annealers \cite{Hen12a,Vinci14a,Izquierdo20a} In this paper, I explore a different advantage of this preferential search, the fact that it tends to find states which are flexible in the sense that some variables can be changed at little to no energy cost.